khabbib/orbitz/README.md

     5. Right-click on the "controller" file and select "Run" or "Debug" depending on your preference.
     6. The program should now be running and you can interact with it as intended.

-If you're running the program from the terminal
+If you're running the program from the terminal, you can follow these steps:

     1. Make sure you have Java 17 installed on your machine.
     2. Download or clone the source code for the "orbitz" project.